Babies under 18 months often don’t need much in the way of entertainment besides a food source, maybe a pacifier and some mommy or daddy snuggles.

 9. Go Happy Kids Tray

 If you’re bringing toys or snacks for your babies, tuck the Go Happy Kids Tray into your carry-on, too.
-The silicon liner prevents toys and Goldfish crackers from sliding off, and also provides a much needed barrier between your baby and all the germs lurking on typical airplane tray tables.
+The silicone liner prevents toys and Goldfish crackers from sliding off, and also provides a much-needed barrier between your baby and all the germs lurking on typical airplane tray tables.
 It also doubles as a dry erase board—just bring along a few markers and let your toddler go to town.